drazendee/mimmitkoodaa/mimmitkoodaa-intro/part4_eventsAPI.md

 </html>
 ```
 2. Create a folder called 'views' and inside it another folder called 'events'.
-3. Create index.ejs inside the 'events'-folder.
-On this file we say we want a form that will post it's results to /events/post
+3. Create `index.ejs` inside the 'events'-folder.
+In this file we'll use the EJS templating language and display a form that will POST the submission to /events/post
 ```html
 <!DOCTYPE html>
 <html>